typedb/typedb/docs/pages/academy/6-analytics/3-graph-analytics.md

   ![Selecting multiple nodes](/images/academy/6-analytics/multi-selection.png)

 After this, you can right click one of the nodes and you will be able to select "Shortest path" among the options.
-If you click on it, the `compute path` query will be shown in the GRAQL editor ready for you to be launched or modified.
+If you click on it, the `compute path` query will be shown in the Graql editor ready for you to be launched or modified.

   ![Shortest path GUI](/images/academy/6-analytics/path-gui.png)